 Guide to pay-as-you-go mobile broadband and how to top up

-With mobile broadband pay as you go tariffs (often shortened to PAYG mobile internet) you are charged a set rate for each GB of data you download, or for a specific period of time spent online (such as per day).
+With mobile broadband pay as you go tariffs (often shortened to PAYG) you are charged a set rate for each GB of data you download, or for a specific period of time spent online (such as per day).

 Mobile internet PAYG deals are generally similar to the mobile phone deals of the same name, so if you've had a PAYG handset you'll be on familiar ground.

-Pay as you go mobile broadband deals are pretty flexible, and so would be good for people who don't download that much, or who are irregular internet users.
-PAYG mobile internet is also an excellent option for those who don't want to commit themselves to lengthy subscription.
+Pay as you go mobile broadband deals are pretty flexible, so are good for people who don't download that much, or who are irregular internet users.
+PAYG is also an excellent option for those who don't want to commit themselves to lengthy subscription.

 How to top up mobile broadband

-When you're close to using up your initial PAYG mobile internet credit, you'll need to top-up before you can keep surfing.
+When you're close to using up your initial PAYG credit you'll need to top-up before you can keep surfing.
 The SIM card you insert into your dongle or laptop comes with its own mobile broadband number; it's a good idea to jot this number down somewhere safe so you have access to it, even when you're on the move.
-The easiest way to do this might be to add it as a 'My Mobile Broadband' number on your mobile phone.
+The easiest way to do this might be to add it as a 'My Mobile Broadband' number on your phone.

-Gone are the days when you had to trudge around looking for an open newsagents that sold top-up cards before you could get back up to speed – there is now a far more convenient way to get a mobile broadband top-up.
-All the PAYG mobile broadband providers have an area online where you can add more credit simply by using a secure username and password.
-The good thing is that you can always access this via your dongle even when you are out of credit, so it doesn't matter if you run out of data in the middle of nowhere - see below for details of your specific ISP.
+Gone are the days when you had to trudge around looking for an open newsagents that sold top-up cards before you could get back up to speed – it's now far more convenient to get a mobile broadband top-up.
+All the PAYG mobile broadband providers have an area online where you can add credit simply by using a secure username and password.
+You can always access this via your dongle, even when you are out of credit, so it doesn't matter if you run out of data in the middle of nowhere – see below for details of your specific ISP.